 Music At The House Party

-Whether you’re relaxing on a sunbed to the sultry sounds of a saxophonist, head-bobbing and foot-tapping to the infectious sounds of a live band or reliving your youth thanks to the incredible chilled DJ sets on our idyllic sundecks, music at The House Party is set to be a perfect medley of DJs and live bands.
-Dancing is encouraged at all times.
-We’ll provide the fuel, you provide the moves.
+Whether you’re relaxing on a sunbed to the sultry sounds of a saxophonist, head-bobbing and foot-tapping to the infectious sounds of a live band or reliving your youth thanks to the incredible chilled DJ sets on our idyllic sundecks, music at The House Party is set to be a perfect medley.
+We’ll provide the fuel, and the fun will follow.

 Rob da Bank

 Festival guru and much-loved DJ, Rob da Bank will perform an eclectic range of sets throughout The House Party.
 A purveyor of club classics and dancefloor favourites, this year’s House Party sees Rob take to our sundecks as your perfect accompaniment to a sundowner with loved ones.

 Yet this isn’t part of some ruthless, Machiavellian masterplan.
 Rob is still the same genial, pony-tailed fellow who, nearly twenty years ago, ran the lunchtime Sunday Best parties (entrance famously 99p, DJ Harvey as a monthly resident) upstairs at the Tea Rooms des Artistes in Clapham, back in his days as a roving Muzik magazine journalist.
 Since then he’s pursued his dreams with a haphazard vigour that made them happen, hosting his own show on BBC Radio 1 for a massive 12 years and being chosen to stand in for the late great John Peel, from composing soundtrack music to signing film director extraordinaire, David Lynch, to his Sunday Best label and now training as a yoga teacher.